Modern driver-assistance technology 'far from reliable' -AAA study

 "AAA has repeatedly found that active driving assistance systems do not perform consistently, especially in real-word scenarios," Greg Brannon, AAA's director of automotive engineering and industry relations, said in a statement.

-Automakers are accelerating the automation of routine driving tasks such as cruising on a highway and stop-and-go traffic.
-The options offer a new and sorely needed source of profit for automakers and suppliers as increasing numbers of consumers buy or lease vehicles with Advanced Driver Assistance Systems.
+Automakers are accelerating the automation of routine driving tasks including cruising on a highway and stop-and-go traffic.
+The options offer a new source of profit for automakers as more consumers buy or lease vehicles with Advanced Driver Assistance Systems.

-While some of the systems, such as automatic emergency braking, have proven safety benefits, others, including pedestrian detection systems, are still in their infancy.
+Some of the systems, such as automatic emergency braking, have proven safety benefits, while others, including pedestrian detection, are still in their infancy.
 L8N27D6U3

 The AAA study evaluated a 2019 BMW BMWG.DE X7 with "Active Driving Assistant Professional," a 2019 Cadillac GM.N CT6 with "Super Cruise," a 2019 Ford F.N Edge with "Co-Pilot360," a 2020 Kia 000270.KS Telluride with "Highway Driving Assist" and a 2020 Subaru 7270.T Outback with "EyeSight" technology.